nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 This is an unofficial package for [Codemagic](https://codemagic.io).
 It's _not_ maintained by Codemagic.

 If you have any feedback about the CLI or the documentation, feel free to open an [issue](https://github.com/nilsreichardt/codemagic-app-preview/issues) or a [pull request](https://github.com/nilsreichardt/codemagic-app-preview/pulls).

+You like this tool?
+Feel free to give it a star ⭐️ on [GitHub](https://github.com/nilsreichardt/codemagic-app-preview).